battleaxedotco/tool-docs/docs/rubberhose2/manage.md

 <Screenshot
     url="/rubberhose2/icon/Upgrade.svg"
     alt="Upgrade RubberHose Expressions"
+    width="128px"
     toolbar />

 ### Upgrade hoses
-Let's say you used RubberHose v1.0 you made some really killer rigs and you like using them but you wished they ran faster and did all the cool stuff from version 2.0.
-Click this button.
-All hoses in need of an upgrade with the current comp will have their inner workings rebuilt.
+Did you build some really killer RubberHose v1.0 rigs but wish to use the new features in 2.0?
+Click and all hoses in need of an upgrade within the current comp will have their inner workings rebuilt.

 Styles will be preserved.
 Existing property values will be copied over to the new controls.
 Any keyframes on the effect panel will be preserved on the Keyframe Reference panel and may be copied to the new panel.

 <Screenshot
     url="/rubberhose2/icon/SampleLabel.svg"
     alt="Match label colors"
+    width="50px"
     toolbar />

 ### Match controller to label color